AdamHarries/clearairturbulence.co.uk/pages/projects.markdown

 > Bellson is an attempt at using deep convolutional neural networks to infer the tempo structure of swing music.
 Named after Louis Bellson, one of Duke Ellington's drummers.

 Bellson is designed to be a component of Ellington.

+- Written in python

+- Want to port to rust/C++

 [*Bellson can be found on Github.*](https://github.com/AdamHarries/bellson)